Brand owners, marketers, and brokers

 What if my co-packer will not list my products on their organic certificate?

-Your co-packer is not required to list your products on their certificate.
+Your co-packer is required to list your branded products on their certificate, or a separate product addendum, verifying they are authorized by their certifier to make and package your product.
 If your products are not listed on the co-packer’s organic certificate, you can not sell the products as organic.